 We have jobs, kids and families, school, and a million other commitments.
+Just give me a faster way to fat loss!
 The first step in the journey is to commit that you will start trying to make small changes daily to meet your end goal.

 What Doesn’t Work